xmtp/xmtp-node-go/README.md

 ### Updating the SQLC Queries for the MLSStore

-If you modify `pkg/mls/store/queries.sql` you need to run `./dev/sqlc` from the root of this package to regenerate any generated code.
+If you modify `pkg/mls/store/queries.sql` you need to run `./dev/gen/sqlc` to regenerate any generated code.

 ### Debugging metrics